 We are dependent upon the continued services of key members of our executive management and a limited number of key advisors and personnel.
-In particular, we are highly dependent on the skills and leadership of our executive management team, including Paul Edick, our Chief Executive Officer, Barry Deutsch, our Chief Financial Officer, Steven Prestrelski, our Chief Scientific Officer and Co-Founder, John Shannon, our Chief Operating Officer, Ken Johnson, our Senior Vice President, Clinical Development, Regulatory, Quality Assurance and Medical Affairs, and Beth Hecht, our Senior Vice President, General Counsel and Corporate Secretary.
+In particular, we are highly dependent on the skills and leadership of our executive management team, including Paul Edick, our Chief Executive Officer, Barry Deutsch, our Chief Financial Officer, Steven Prestrelski, our Chief Scientific Officer and Co-Founder, John Shannon, our Chief Operating Officer, Ken Johnson, our Senior Vice President, Clinical Development, Regulatory, Quality Assurance and Medical Affairs, and Beth Hecht, our General Counsel and Corporate Secretary.
+We have not historically maintained "key person" insurance on all of our executive officers but plan to obtain such insurance in the future.
 The loss of any one of these individuals could disrupt our operations or our strategic plans.
 Our industry has experienced a high rate of turnover of management personnel in recent years.
 Any of our personnel may terminate their employment at will.
 If we lose one or more of our executive officers or other key employees, our ability to implement our business strategy successfully could be seriously harmed.
 Furthermore, replacing executive officers or other key employees may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to develop, gain marketing approval of and commercialize products successfully.